hesterrk/Computer-Architecture/ls8/README.md

 exception to this.

 Implement a system stack per the spec.
 Add `PUSH` and `POP` instructions.
-Read the beginning of the spec to see which register is the stack pointer.
+Read the beginning of the spec to see which register is the stack pointer:
+ ==> The SP points at the value at the top of the stack (most recently pushed), or at address `F4` if the stack is empty
+:R7 is reserved as the stack pointer (SP): R7 contains a value which is the index into RAM for the top of the stack

 * Values themselves should be saved in the ***portion of RAM*** _that is allocated for the stack_.
   -  Use the stack pointer to modify the correct block of memory.